-In theory, insurance is easy to understand.
-A group of people facing the same potential risks come together.
-They assess how much they might have to pay and divide that amount among the group members.
-Think of it as like saving enough money for that rainy day.
-They all enter into a contract, now called a policy, and that's where it starts to get difficult.
-Once lawyers are involved, what's simple is lost in complicated language.
-It's as if the insurers want to hide exactly what's on offer.
-Well, here's what should be a straightforward explanation of the choices you have to make when looking for cheap private health insurance coverage.
+Theoretically, insurance is easy to understand.
+Groups of people facing the same potential risk are gathered.
+They assess how much money they have to pay and how much they should split between group members.
+Think of it as collecting enough money on a rainy day.
+They all make a contract called a policy.
+So it starts to get harder.
+Once a lawyer intervenes, simple things are lost in complex languages.
+As if to hide exactly what insurance companies offer.
+Now, there are things you need to do when looking for affordable private health insurance.

-The policy or plan is a contract between you and the insurance company.
-The price you pay for the coverage is called the premium.
-You need to read the small print to find out exactly what is included in the coverage and how much you have to pay.
-That way, you see which policy is the best value for money.
+A policy or plan is a contract between you and an insurance company.
+The price you pay for insurance coverage is called the premium.
+You need to read small letters to find out exactly how much you owe.
+That way, you can see which policies are the best value for money.

-A PPO (Preferred Provider Organization) is an HMO without a nominated physician acting as a gatekeeper.
-This gives you more freedom to pick your own healthcare professionals but the premiums are higher.
-If you stay within the “preferred" network, costs are generally lower.
-Once you go out of the network, the charges will rise.
-This may expose you to higher co-payments and deductibles.
+The Preferred Provider Organization (PPO) is an HMO with a nominated doctor who is not a gatekeeper.
+This gives you more freedom, but the premium is more expensive.
+Staying on a "preferred" network will generally reduce your costs.
+Once you get out of the network, the rate will rise.
+This may result in higher co-payments and deductions.

 There are other policies and plans that you can use to prepare for disabilities.
 Whether you have an accident or not, you can claim that you can not work and you can claim long-term care costs.
 These policies can be costly, so you should always read the small print before you buy.